BryanGabrielAtangana/ai_project_intelligent_taxi_system/README.md

 - **`main.py`**: Entry point of the simulation.
 - **`composants/`**:
   - `taxi.py`: Taxi behavior and management logic.
+  - `taxi_stop` : Class contains the points where the rides will be completed.
   - `passenger.py`: Passengers with destination of each.
   - `charging_station.py`: Logic for charging stations.
   - `display_stats`: Class to display the stats.